SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

     ![Straps and Stickers page](assets/img/quick_prepare.png)

-## Choosing and assigning body locations
+## Choosing and Assigning Body Locations

 1. Figure out which body parts you will need to assign.
 Depending on how many trackers you have these are the suggested locations: